 Yes.
 However, before accepting a position with a previous co-op employer, consider the role for potential new learning and professional growth and discuss these with your coordinator.

-In order to be eligible for co-op, undergraduates students must have:
+In order to be eligible to go out on co-op, undergraduate students must have:

 - a recorded GPA on their transcript;

-- a minimum 2.0 GPA for domestic co-op and 2.5 for international co-op;
+- minimum 2.0 GPA for domestic co-op and 2.5 for international co-op;

-- no outstanding disciplinary or academic probation issues;
+- no outstanding disciplinary or academic probation concerns;

-- at least one semester remaining in their degree program, after completing their final co-op.
+- at least one academic term remaining in their degree program, after completing their final co-op.

 We have provided this set of job descriptions to first-year undergraduate students to explore the different majors.
 These examples are taken from actual co-op job descriptions, but are changed to preserve the identity of the company, and do not represent currently available positions.